MattKelly4D4B/MattKelly4d4b.github.io/README.md

-# mattkelly4d4b.github.io
+# MattKelly4d4b.github.io

-This is my simple portfolio website.
-It contains some extra goodies too.
+My intro portfolio web page.
+Its got some extra goodies and a good overview of who I am.